HIV Prevention

 • Sharing injection drug equipment (“works”), such as needles or syringes, with someone who has HIV.

-HIV can also be transmitted from a birthing parent with HIV to their child during pregnancy, childbirth (also called labor and delivery), or breastfeeding.
+HIV can also be transmitted from mother to child during pregnancy, childbirth (also called labor and delivery), or breastfeeding.
 This is called perinatal transmission of HIV.
-Perinatal transmission of HIV is also called mother-to-child transmission of HIV.
+Perinatal transmission of HIV is also called mother-to-child HIV transmission.

 You cannot get HIV from: